-Keep an eye on our website for start-up dates in the new year.
+Keep an eye on our website for the 2015 season start-up dates.

 We hope to see you all out at our field for an introductory glider flight, or as budding new pilots.

 Gift certificates are available for an unforgettable and exhilarating sailplane flight.
 Ask about optional videos of your flight which are available at minimal extra cost.

 Great Lakes Gliding Club (GLGC) is a not-for-profit group of glider pilots who enjoy the sport of soaring.
 GLGC is the gliding club closest to Toronto, Newmarket, and Barrie, and offers introductory flights, training to license qualification, cross-country and competitive flying.
 All of our members are enthusiastic about sharing the joy of soaring with prospective students, members and guests at our club.

 A pair of sailplanes flying in formation.

 Since GLGC was founded, it has attracted members who range from students with no flying background to experienced glider, airline and military fighter pilots.
 Our club has grown from the five founding members to an average of approximately 35 members, made up of students and licensed pilots.

 The terms soaring and gliding are used interchangeably, although not technically identical.
 A glider is an unpowered airplane without an internal power source to gain or maintain altitude.
 The sport of soaring entails flying airplanes using only air currents as an energy source; for this reason gliders are called sailplanes.